I created this page in order to share information with other owners of these high precision Swiss lathes, or those that are interested in them.

 I also felt I needed an approximately 1 horsepower motor.
 The lathe needed to have a robust construction of cast iron and steel, in order to have the rigidity I needed to work on larger parts and tougher materials.

-My limitation was that it had to fit on a 36 x 60 inch workbench, and it had to be no heavier than 300 lbs (136 Kg).
+At the time, my limitation was that it had to fit on a 36 x 60 inch workbench, and it had to be no heavier than 300 lbs (136 Kg).
 This limitation was created by my existing workspace, which is a 10 x 12 foot room in a 1000 square foot apartment.
 Not the ideal workspace, but it allowed me to put my money into the business and grow.
-I will hopefully be moving to a larger house in the next few months.

 I also needed the machine to be built to do high precision work.
 I had little confidence that I would be able to hold the tight tolerances I needed on one of the inexpensive asian imported lathes that are commonly available in the size I need.
 Everyone that has used one tells me they are “rough”.
 Outside of those machines, there were no other precision bench lathes available in my size range except for the German Prazi/ Wabeco lathes.